BoCo Youth Climate Challenge

 HOW CAN WE SHIFT ATTITUDES AND BEHAVIORS AND UNITE THE BOULDER COMMUNITY TO CREATE A MORE JUST, SUSTAINABLE, AND CLIMATE FRIENDLY FUTURE?

-Earlier this year, Boulder published the Boulder Climate Commitment, a document that explains how we can, and why we must, reduce carbon emissions 80% by 2050.
+Last year, Boulder published the Boulder Climate Commitment, a document that explains how we can, and why we must, reduce carbon emissions 80% by 2050.
 The document is broken up into three sections: Energy, Resources, and Ecosystems (detailed below).
 In this contest, you get to pick a section and create a plan to address these topics and help us cut carbon out of our fossil fueled diet.

 It’s important to note that though the Climate Commitment is written by and for the City of Boulder, we all know that climate change has no boundaries.
 These solutions can be applied Louisville, Superior, Boulder and beyond!

 High Performance Buildings Goal: How do we increase efficiency of buildings city wide?

 Clean Mobility Goal: How do we increase bicycle commuting, public transportation use, and/or use of electric vehicles?